-Text Span.
+- Text span.
 Restricting analysis to the first sentences of captions accounted for the 37 top scoring experiments.
 First sentences clearly outperformed captions, while text spans that included the entire article (with or without the caption) were far behind.
-This provides support to our thesis that specifically selected and narrowly targeted pieces of text can be more useful for classifying embedded multimedia information than the document as a whole.

-- Restriction to specific grammatical categories.
-Using only open-class words plus prepositions accounted for 4 of the top 5 experiments.
+This provides support to our thesis that specifically selected and narrowly targeted pieces of text can be more useful for classifying embedded multimedia information than the document as a whole. - Restriction to specific grammatical categories.
+Using only open-class words plus prepositions accounted for four of the top five experiments.
 The average accuracy over all experiments for this setting was also higher that that for using all parts of speech, which, in turn, was higher than that using open-class words plus prepositions but excluding proper nouns.
-So it appears that proper nouns help in this classification task, a somewhat counter-intuitive result, especially since we generally have a high number of low-frequency proper nouns. - Normalization of category vectors.
-Normalizing category vectors accounted for 12 of the top 15 experiments, and had a higher average accuracy among all experiments, even more so for cases where density estimates were used. - Density estimation.
+So it appears that proper nouns help in this classification task, a somewhat counter-intuitive result, especially since we generally have a high number of low-frequency proper nouns.

+- Normalization of category vectors.
+Normalizing category vectors accounted for 12 of the top 15 experiments, and had a higher average accuracy among all experiments, even more so for cases where density estimates were used.
+Interestingly, however, if we only look at experiments using the standard TFIDF method (without transforming to probability estimates), normalization according to category size has, on average, a slight detrimental effect. - Density estimation.
 Using probability densities instead of raw similarity scores improved performance in almost every case, including all combinations of parameters ranked near the top.
 This optional component had one of the most pronounced effects in overall system performance.

 On the other hand, ignoring words with low TFIDF, keeping the part of speech information for disambiguation, and ignoring case differences played much smaller roles.
 High thresholds for including words in the TFIDF vector were clearly bad, but other than that, all setting of these parameters were used in some of the best experiments, and the average accuracy for each were similar.
-Table 1 summarizes the effect of each value of each parameter over all experiments, while Table 2 shows the top fifteen combinations of parameters (those which achieved over 82.5% accuracy) in terms of performance during the three-fold cross validation on the training set.
+Table 2 summarizes the effect of each value of each parameter over all experiments, while Table 3 shows the top fifteen combinations of parameters (those which achieved over 82.5% accuracy) in terms of performance during the three-fold cross validation on the training set.
 The average cross-validated accuracy of all 384 experiments that directly use the TFIDF scores was 71.74%, and of the 384 experiments that include the probability conversions, 74.26%.
 Note that these overall accuracies are close to the baseline of the default classifier (71.9%), while 31 of the 768 combinations of parameters performed better than 82% during cross validation.
 This indicates that an informed choice of the parameters is important for this classification task.